 Sec.
-4907.4 Home Ignition Zones:
+4907.4 Home Ignition Zones

-4907.4.1 Zone 1 Immediate Zone 0-5' Meaning from exterior wall surface of the building extending 5 feet on a horizontal plane.
-This zone shall be constructed of continuous hardscape or limited fire resistant plantings acceptable to the FAHJ.
+4907.4.1 Zone 1 Immediate Zone 0'-5' Meaning from exterior wall surface of the building extending 5 feet on a horizontal plane.
+This zone shall be constructed of continuous hardscape or limited fire-resistant plantings acceptable to the FAHJ.
 Vegetation in this zone shall not exceed 6" to 18" in height and irrigation is required.
-Removal of combustible materials surrounding the exterior wall area and maintaining area free and clear of combustible materials.
+Removal of combustible materials surrounding the exterior wall area and maintaining area free of combustible materials.
 The use of mulch and other combustible materials shall be prohibited.

-4907.4.2 Zone 2 Intermediate Zone from Zone 1 to 50' means from the immediate edge of zone 1 extending out in a horizontal plane.
-This zone shall consist of planting of low growth drought tolerant and fire resistive species of plants and fire resistive materials.
-The height of the plans in this zone starts at 6" adjacent to Zone 1 and extending in a linear fashion up to a maximum of 18" at intersection with Zone 3.
-Firewood inside this zone shall be piled minimum of 30' away from all structures.
-Cords of firewood shall also be maintained at least 10' fromproperty lines and not stacked under tree canopies.
+4907.4.2 Zone 2 Intermediate Zone from Zone 1 to 50' means from the immediate edge of Zone 1 extending out in a horizontal plane.
+The zone shall consist of planting low growth, drought tolerant and fire resistive plant species.
+The height of the plants in this zone starts as 6" adjacent to Zone 1 and extending in a linear fashion up to a maximum of 18" at intersection with Zone 3.
+Vegetation in this zone shall be irrigated and not exceed 10' in height and shall be moderate in nature.
+Trees shall not exceed 30' in height and be limited or as approved by the FAHJ.
+Firewood inside this zone shall be piled a minimum of 30' away from all buildings and structures.
+Cords of firewood shall also be maintained at least 10' from property lines and not stacked under tree canopies drip lines.

 4907.4.3 Zone 3 Extended Zone 50'-100' means from the immediate edge of Zone 2 extending out in a horizontal plane for 50'.
-This zone consists of planting of moderate height species plants and drought tolerants and fire resistive species.
-Brush and plants shall be limbed up off the ground so the lowest branches are 1/3 height of bush/tree/plant or up to 6' off the ground on mature trees.
-This area would be considered selective clearing of natural vegetation and dense chapparel.
+This zone consists of planting of drought tolerant and fire resistive plant species of moderate height.
+Brush and plants shall be limbed up off the ground, so the lowest branches are 1/3 height of bush/tree/plant or up to 6' off the ground on mature trees.
+This area would be considered selective clearing of natural vegetation and dense chaparral by removing a minimum 50% of the square footage of this area.